First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 KAPLAN: No response.
 We must still be out of comm. range.

 CHAKOTAY: Then we'll just have to navigate the old-fashioned way.
-Engage optical scanners.

-KAPLAN: Aye sir.
+KAPLAN: Aye, sir.

 CHAKOTAY: Great.
 We're not only lost, we're flying in circles.

-CHAKOTAY: Well at least someone knows where we are.
+CHAKOTAY: Well, at least someone knows where we are.

-KAPLAN: Setting a course .
+KAPLAN: Setting a course.

 CHAKOTAY: The signal's coming from the planet surface.